 Press release · For immediate release

 Weight-loss drugs take muscle with the fat.
-This UK clinic just became the first to watch it happen live.
+A UK clinic just put a daily muscle-protection score in patients' hands.

 At a glance

-• Heracles Health becomes the first UK clinic to give clinicians a continuously updated muscle-safety score for every weight-loss patient
+• Heracles becomes the first UK clinic to pilot a daily muscle-protection score for weight-loss patients, reviewed alongside standard care as an investigational metric

-• The system, LeanShield from ParrotPal Group, turns daily food, training and weight logs into a live 1 to 100 score, monitoring muscle-loss risk between appointments rather than every few months
+• The system, LeanShield from ParrotPal Group, turns daily food, training and weight logs into a 1 to 100 score, surfacing a muscle-protection signal between appointments rather than every few months

 • Peer-reviewed estimates: 15 to 40% of weight lost on GLP-1 medication is lean mass rather than fat, roughly a quarter in meta-analyses [1-3]